The New Zealand Language Teacher, Volume 43, December 2017 (ISSN 2423-1185), is now available at this link.

 - The submission should include an abstract of between 150 and 200 words, which should summarise the main arguments of the submission.
 Include the title on the abstract page.

-- Tables and figures should be numbered consecutively in the order to which they are referred.
+- Tables and figures should be placed within the body of the text, and numbered consecutively in the order to which they are referred.
 They should be clearly marked with the figure or table number and have a caption.

 - All graphics should be suitable for publication 'as is' and should require no change.